And one other thing, ladies and gentlemen, replacing oil is not going to make energy cheaper.

 He's told Pelosi and Reed, I'm not giving you any money.

-I'm not even gonna fundraise for it.
+I'm not even going to fundraise for you.

 I guarantee they're probably happy about that.

-I don't believe these polls that show Obama 50% approval.
+I'll believe these polls that show Obama 50% approval.

-It's a trumped up 800 respondent poll with adults, not even likely voters.
+It's a trumped-up 800-respondent poll with adults, not even likely voters.

 You see the exit polls of all the Super Tuesday?